 The spawning habitat generator defines the suitability of spawning habitat at a specific location and time.
-Using functional relationships described in Section 4.1.1.2, the spawning habitat submodel calculates temporally and spatially varying availability of suitable spawning gravels and assigns spawner usage probability based upon variations in discharge, water temperature, areas of suitable gravel, gravel quality, and spawner preferences by river mile.
+Using functional relationships described in Section 4.1.1.2, the spawning habitat sub-

 The model receives a "spawning run" drawn from individuals of the resident rearing population on the basis of age and parentage (Section 4.2.5) as well as any steelhead assumed to arrive at the counting weir (RM 24.5).
 Migration rates are not represented in this model and any spawners are assumed to arrive at preferred habitat locations within 1-2 days of arriving at the counting weir.
 Each spawner is assigned to a discrete gravel feature on the basis of the area and preference value for the feature at the time the spawner enters the population.
 Once a spawner reaches its assigned feature, it is assumed to stay there.
-Male spawners are assumed to mate with females based upon the probability of cross-ecotype spawning (Table 4-1) and associated spawning fidelity parameters (Table 4-2).
+Male spawners are assumed to mate with females based upon the probability of cross-ecotype spawning (Table 4.1-1) and associated spawning fidelity parameters (Table 4.2-1).

 The model keeps track of the gravel occupancy by spawners and redds over the course of a spawning season.
 Whenever a new spawner arrives or a redd location becomes undefended, the area of usable gravel for each feature is updated.
 Pending spawners are then allowed to build redds as long as there is room to accommodate them, and larger spawners are given priority.
-When a new redd is constructed in a gravel feature, it is assumed to disrupt a fraction of the undefended gravels in the feature, and destroy this same fraction of the eggs in undefended redds
+When a new redd is constructed in a gravel feature, it is assumed to disrupt a fraction of the undefended gravels in the feature, and destroy this same fraction of the eggs in undefended redds.

 Mortality during migration to the assigned feature is assumed to be negligible (Section 4.1.1.4).
-After the spawning duration of 7 days, post-spawn survival was initially assumed to be 55% for all resident O. mykiss spawners (Courter et al. 2009), and 42% for all steelhead spawners (Satterthwaite et al. 2009).
+After the spawning duration of 7 days, post-spawn survival was initially assumed to be 55 percent for all resident O. mykiss spawners (Courter et al. 2009), and 42 percent for all steelhead spawners (Satterthwaite et al. 2009).
 The final post-spawn mortality rates were used as a model calibration parameter (Section 4.3) to allow fitting to observed size class structure in recent population surveys.
 Post-spawn anadromous survivors are accounted for in the anadromous return life stage.
-The eggs of a spawning female are assigned to her redd according to Equation 2 and associated fecundity parameters (Table 4-2).
+The eggs of a spawning female are assigned to her redd according to Equation 2 and associated fecundity parameters (Table 4.2-1).